jawadgit/influencers/README.md

 # getLocation.php

-	this file converts the decimal latitude and longitude into the degree minutes and secconds
+	this file converts the decimal latitude and longitude into the degree minutes and seconds

 # for example: